 An enterprise zone is an Oregon State designated area to encourage business investment in that area through property tax relief.
 Eligible businesses are usually traded sector (non-retail) businesses and they can receive up to 15 years of tax abatement for all newly developed or new to Oregon equipment.
 The application must be submitted before any construction begins.

-In exchange for locating or expanding into any enterprise zone, eligible (generally non-retail) businesses receive total exemption from the property taxes normally assessed on new plant and equipment.
-Subject to local authorization, timely filings and criteria the benefits include:
+In exchange for locating or expanding into any enterprise zone, eligible (generally non-retail) businesses receive a total exemption from the property taxes normally assessed on new plants and equipment.
+Subject to local authorization, timely filings, and criteria the benefits include:

-Grants Pass Urban Boundary Enterprise Zone was adopted August 2018.
+Grants Pass Urban Boundary Enterprise Zone was adopted in August 2018.

 Standard Enterprise Exemption (3 Years)

-- Increase full-time, permanent employment of the firm by the greater of 1 new job or 10% increase in employment
+Increase full-time, permanent employment of the firm by greater of 1 new job or a 10% increase in employment

 Extended Enterprise Exemption (Up to 5 Years)

-- Compensation of new workers must be at or above 150% of the county average wage
+Compensation for new workers must be at or above 150% of the county average wage

 For more information concerning this program contact